 Israel Aerospace Industries launched a B737-700P2F conversion program through its MRO and conversion arm, Bedek Aviation Group.
 Alaska Airlines is the launch customer for the program with three firm orders plus an option.
 Bedek expects certification in mid-2016 with delivery of the first converted aircraft by the end of 2016.
 Alaska’s cargo fleet consists of one B737-400(F) and four B737-400(M)s used on flights throughout rural Alaska as well as to the mainland United States.
 With the earliest 737-700s now approaching the end of leases, the question of whether they can be re-leased in a market that seems to be moving upward in size is on the minds of lessors.
 With this, and competing P2F programs, they now have options.

-This latest move by IAI in the P2F business highlights a few items: IAI continues to demonstrate its excellent capabilities, and long legacy in the P2F conversion market.… Continue reading
+This latest move by IAI in the P2F business highlights a few items: IAI continues to demonstrate its excellent capabilities, and long legacy in the P2F conversion market.
+It is… Continue reading

 The tragic crash of a Germanwings A320, 4U flight 9525 from Barcelona to Dusseldorf, has led to widespread speculation regarding potential causes for the crash.
 We know very little at this point, but expect to learn more as the flight data recorder, which was recovered, is analyzed by French authorities.
 While that “black box” was damaged, it appears that the data are intact and recoverable, according to recent news reports.

 We do know that the aircraft was 24 years old, delivered in 1991, and had 58,300 hours and 46,700 cycles, had a line check the day before the crash, and a C-check in 2013.
 We also know that the aircraft was cruising about 38,000 feet, then descended for 8 minutes at a high rate of descent before crashing into the mountains at about 6,000 feet.
-The aircraft wreckage is spread over a wide area, in small… Continue reading
+The aircraft wreckage is spread over a wide area, in small pieces, with no chance… Continue reading

 On March 13th, Bank of China Aviation made an announcement that it had selected IAE V2500 engines for an order for 12 A320s.
 We decided to look into this engine selection and evaluated this growing lessors A320 family engine selection over the years.
 The company has 124 A320-Family aircraft in its fleet.
 Continue reading